top of page

 🗒️A Gentle Practice

-• pausing before reacting: What do I need right now?
+• a pause before reacting: What do I need right now?

 • naming the pattern kindly: This is my keep-the-peace habit.

-• letting your body settle before you speak
+• waiting until your body feels a little steadier before you speak — where you can

-• noticing the urge to rush: Does this truly need to happen now?
+• noticing the urge to rush: Does this actually need to happen now?

 • honouring your energy before expectation